-What I don’t like is “self-help” and “self-improvement.”
-Both terms bring too much baggage and too many unanswered questions, the most common being: Is this author really qualified to tell me what’s best for myself?
+I’ve never liked the terms “self-help” and “self-improvement.”
+Both bring too much baggage and too many unanswered questions, the most common being: Is this author really qualified to tell me what’s best for myself?

 Answer: No, they’re not.
 You’re the only person who knows what’s best for you.